Mental health and wellbeing

 At Birstwith Primary School, our children are surrounded by staff who are trained in emotion coaching and who are well-versed in managing calm and creative classrooms.
 We ensure that positive classroom environments are provided to every child, so that they feel safe and secure in giving things a try in class.
 We have daily mental health check ins and discuss things that are bothering us.
 Unconditional positive regard ensures that children feel they can speak openly to any staff member and children are reminded of their safeguarding rights and the right come forward if something in their lives doesn't feel right.

-The wonderful Marianne Doonan has also been training all the staff at Bristwith School and at our sister school Admiral Long primary in emotion coaching.
+The wonderful Marianne Doonan has also been training all the staff at Bristwith School in emotion coaching.
 This method of conflict resoultion and emotional communication opens up it's impact by allowing two people to connect and discuss their emotions using three simple steps: regulate, relate, reason.
 This technique encourages children to become more independent in regulating their big feelings and discussing their problems with someone who can help.
 Our mental health and wellbeing ambassadors are also looking to be trained in using this technique, so they can help other children on the playground using their feelings fans.